-At the White Cube in London, the largest of the bronze statues is 9 meters tall.
+At White Cube Bermondsey in London, the largest of the bronze statues is 9 meters tall.
 The Mother is a series dedicated to Emin’s mom

 Where there’s shame, there can be no art.
 Every dirty corner of one’s soul, of one’s daily life, must be dug up, exposed, massacred forensic pathology on a living corpse.
 Nothing can be kept hidden, personal every shadow must be available to the story.
 This stripping off, this uncovering is not a process with an end point, it is something infinite: you can dig inside, move other organs, open other veins, open up another heart that you didn’t think was hiding in the brain.
 The field of investigation is the dimension of anxiety that transforms into fear.

 The insomnia room: fifty self-portraits during a period of insomnia diagnosed in 2018.
 Those who enter must experience the same emotions that Tracey Emin experienced: stress and suffering, in selfies taken with an iPhone 10, blown up and printed.
 Traces of the artist’s eyelid reduction, the most common cosmetic reconstruction intervention among women, are clear.